-Construction method: I do only set necks since I believe it’s the best way of connecting wood and making them work together without losing the sound in different materials (that is physics).
+Construction method: I do only set necks since I believe it’s the best way of connecting wood and making them work together without losing the sound in different materials.

 Made from Ebony or Maple, Sometimes other exotic woods.

-Fretboard binding is standard for an OD guitar, why? because you deserve a comfortable neck in your hand, a fretboard with binding keeps the fret ends inside the wood.
-If you have read what I wrote on tonewood, then you must know by now that wood moves and changes over the years, that can cause the frets to pop out from the sides and go through your gentle hands, we don’t want that 😉 also, it looks better than a fretboard with fret ends on its sides.
+Fretboard blind fret slots are standard for an OD guitar, why? because you deserve a comfortable neck in your hand, a fretboard with blind fret slots keeps the fret ends inside the wood.
+If you have read what I wrote on tonewood, then you must know by now that wood moves and changes over the years, that can cause the frets to pop out from the sides and cut your gentle hands, we don’t want that 😉 Also, it looks better than a fretboard with fret ends on its sides.

-I use only Switch-Craft for switches, it last longer then anything else out there.
+I use only Switch-Craft for switches, it lasts longer than anything else out there.

 Alpha for potentiometers – same reason.

 I found some capacitor that works best for tone, it has a wider spectrum than everything else and does not eat your tone!

 Everything is shielded, even if it’s 2 hum-backers configuration.